omicsEye/cellSight/README.md

 We welcome contributions from the community.
 If you'd like to contribute to cellSight, please follow our [Contributing Guidelines](CONTRIBUTING.md).

-## License

-cellSight is distributed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this software as per the terms of the license.
-See the [LICENSE](LICENSE) file for details.

 ---

 Thank you for choosing cellSight for your scRNA-seq analysis.
 We hope this tool simplifies your research and helps you gain valuable insights from your single-cell data.
 If you have any questions, encounter issues, or want to contribute, please don't hesitate to get in touch with us.

-For updates and news, follow us on Twitter [@rahlab](https://twitter.com/rahlab).
+For updates and news, follow us on Twitter [@RahnavardLab](https://twitter.com/RahnavardLab).
 Happy analyzing!